 Has your cat ever mimicked the sound of other creatures?

 Prince Fredward's First Interactions

-Because Prince Fredward first lived with my grandfather, cousin, and my cousin's daughter, I don't know if he made regular cat sounds as a kitten.
+Because my cat, Prince Fredward, first lived with my grandfather, cousin, and my cousin's daughter, I don't know if he made regular cat sounds as a kitten.
 While Pop-Pop owned another cat at the time, it died not long after Fredward joined the family.
 And when my cousin and her daughter moved back to Texas to be with immediate family, Fredward was left alone the majority of the time.
 Bored, he would climb onto windowsills and stare at the birds.

 I remember the first time I met Fredward.
-He ran around my grandfather's house in frantic circles, trying to expel all his excess energy.
-And he didn't meow, purr, or hiss.
+He ran around my grandfather's house in frantic circles, trying to expel all his excess energy—and he didn't meow, purr, or hiss.
 Instead, Fredward mimicked bird noises.

 It was the most interesting thing I'd ever seen.
 I remember thinking, "A cat.
 Sitting in the window.
 And making bird noises at the birds flying back and forth!"
 Fascinated, I would watch for almost an hour at a time as he tracked the birds through the yard and sky.

 To be honest, I thought there was something wrong with Prince Fredward.
 I had never heard of a cat mimicking bird calls before.
 And Fredward wasn't exactly great at it.
 He tried a gurgling sound in his throat that sounded more like a higher-pitched dove than anything else.

 Learning to Purr

 I actually had to teach Prince Fredward to purr.
 Imagine that; a cat who didn't purr!